 - Z Hotel Gloucester Place

 Captain Bligh Guest House Recommended by a reader: “This is actually Captain Bligh’s house.
 There are several fabulously decorated rooms with so much attention to detail.
 Gayna and Simon are very welcoming.
 They stock your little fridge with breakfast and tea things.
 There's a lovely view of the garden and the London Eye out back, and the Imperial War Museum is across the street.
-It’s an easy walk to Westminster Bridge for Parliament, Big Ben, London Eye, walking on the Thames and ten minutes from there to Trafalgar Square, the National Gallery and the National Portrait Gallery, as well as The Strand.
+It’s an easy walk to Westminster Bridge for Parliament, Big Ben, London Eye, walking on the Thames and ten minutes from there to Trafalgar Square, the National Gallery, and the National Portrait Gallery, as well as The Strand.
 I’ve stayed in the Captain’s Cabin twice now, which was Captain Bligh’s room.
 It’s quiet and what a treat to hear Big Ben chime!”
 Note there is a 3-night minimum stay.